-- (b) "Additional Carer's" leave - (i) In addition to 10 days paid personal leave, each employee is entitled to an additional 10 days per annum (pro-rata for part time employees) that is not cumulative from year to year, that can be used for the purpose of carer's leave as specified in (a) (ii) (2) above. - (ii) Each year commencing from the day of commencement of this agreement and then on each anniversary during the life of this agreement, every employee (excluding casuals) will accrue separate to personal leave an additional 10 days for the following period of 12 months only.
-To avoid doubt at the end of the 12 month period any unused additional carer's leave that has not been used will expire, to be replaced with a new accrual which commences from day one of the anniversary date of the commencement of this agreement.
+- (b) Additional Carer's leave - (i) In addition to 10 days paid personal leave, each employee is entitled to an additional 10 days per annum (pro-rata for part time employees) that is not

+- (ii) Each year commencing from the day of commencement of this agreement and then on each anniversary during the life of this agreement, every employee (excluding casuals) will accrue separate to personal leave an additional 10 days for the following period of 12 months only. - (iii) To avoid doubt at the end of the 12-month period any unused additional carer's leave that has not been used will expire, to be replaced with a new accrual which commences from day one of the anniversary date of the commencement of this agreement. - (iv) Accrued additional carer's leave may be used before the cumulative personal, as provided in subclause (a).
+Provided that the additional carer's leave cannot be used for personal leave as specified in (a) (ii) (1) above. - (v) An employee claiming additional carer's leave is required to provide evidence of such claim when requested by the employer.
+Evidence can include by supplying medical certificate, statutory declaration or other such evidence with which the employer is satisfied.

-- (iii) Accrued additional carer's leave may be used before the cumulative personal, as provided in subclause (a).
-Provided that the additional carer's leave cannot be used for personal leave as specified in (a) (ii) (1) above. - (iv) An employee claiming additional carer's leave is required to provide evidence of such claim when requested by the employer.
-Evidence can include by supplying medical certificate, statutory declaration or other such evidence with which the employer is satisfied. - (c) Notice and Evidence Requirements - (i) Notice - (1) An employee must give to his or her employer notice of the taking of leave under this Clause by the employee. - (2) The notice: - must be given to the employer as soon as reasonably practicable, preferably with a minimum of 2 hours before the staff member is rostered. and - must advise the employer of the period, or expected period, of the leave. - (d) Evidence Requirements: - (i) Employees are required to provide evidence that would satisfy a reasonable person for each period in which they claim personal/carer's leave or "additional carer's" leave, that would satisfy a reasonable person that: - If it is paid personal/carer's leave or "additional carer's" leave, the leave is taken for a reason specified in subclause (a)(i) above; or - (2) If it is unpaid carer's leave the leave is taken for a permissible occasion in a circumstance specified in subclause (g) or (h) below. - (ii) An employee is not entitled to take leave under this clause unless the employee complies with subclause (d)(i) above.
-PROVIDED THAT each employee shall be entitled to four single days of personal carer's leave/"additional carer's" leave each year of employment without the required evidence.
-The four days are not cumulative. - (iii) In the event of an outbreak of an infectious nature at the facility, where staff are directed to not attend the workplace, staff will not be required to produce evidence. - (iv) Acceptance of medical certificates from other professional health practitioners shall be accepted, e.g. physio, osteopath, chiropractor, dentist etc.
+(c) Notice and Evidence Requirements

+- (i) Notice - (1) An employee must give their employer notice of the taking of leave under this Clause by the employee. - (2) The notice: - must be given to the employer as soon as reasonably practicable, preferably with a minimum of 2 hours before the staff member is rostered. and - must advise the employer of the period, or expected period, of the leave. - (d) Evidence Requirements: - (i) Employees are required to provide evidence that would satisfy a reasonable person for each period in which they claim personal/carer's leave or "additional carer's" leave, that would satisfy a reasonable person that: - (1) If it is paid personal/carer's leave or "additional carer's" leave, the leave is taken for a reason specified in subclause (a)(i) above; or - (2) If it is unpaid carer's leave the leave is taken for a permissible occasion in a circumstance specified in subclause (g) or (h) below. - (iii) An employee is not entitled to take leave under this clause unless the employee complies with subclause (d)(i) above.

+PROVIDED THAT each employee shall be entitled to four single days of personal carer's leave / "additional carer's" leave each year of employment without the required evidence.
+The four days are not cumulative.

+(iii) In the event of an outbreak of an infectious nature at the facility, where staff are directed to not attend the workplace, staff will not be required to produce evidence. (iv) Acceptance of medical certificates from other professional health practitioners shall be accepted, e.g. physio, osteopath, chiropractor, dentist etc.